skarik/1Engine/README.md

 * Visual Studio 2015 or later.
 * Some version of the DirectX SDK (used for Xbox controller support).
 * Relevant SDK for the rendering API being used (except OpenGL, that just magically works).
+* Python 3 (used for recompiling shaders on before runtime)

 You can compile and run without these with generous applications of self-inflicted pain and suffering, but it is not recommended.